Limnosciadium pinnatum (DC.) Mathias & Constance

 Lookalikes - Cynosciadium digitatum; broadly, many other species of Apiaceae.

 Other info. - This species is rare in Missouri, known from only a few widely-scattered counties and only three collections since 2000.
-In Missouri it is considered critically imperiled.
+In Missouri it is considered critically imperiled, though under favorable conditions it can form substantial populations.
 Its natural range is largely confined to four states south and west of Missouri.
-The plant is reasonably easy to identify from its umbels of white flowers and rather unique leaves.
+The plant is reasonably easy to identify from its umbels of white flowers and unique leaves.
+The leaves are pinnately compound, with an unusual one-sided attachment of leaflets to the leaf rachis (see photos).